 The website is the only place available studios are listed.

-This can take up to two weeks to process.
+This can take up to three weeks to process.
 We need to know about your work, your history as an artist and what you need from a studio.

 The process is:

 - If your practice is suitable for our studios then we contact you to pay the £15 registration fee

 Once registered you can then contact us to view available studios.

 You do not need to register with SPACE to view our Colchester Studios.

 Instead, Colchester operates a Studio Interest List, those on the list are invited to view studios & make an application when there is availability.